IliyaKarac/iot-assignment-2/README.md

 an api that interfaces with a sensor and responds acordingly

-There are a few pre-requisits if you wish to use all the functionality
+There are a few prerequisites if you wish to use all the functionality

 For the server you must have a version of python between 3.6 to 3.9